Skip to content

 const [onPlayerDanger, trigger] = defineEvent({

-// Only the commonly used parts are listed
+// Only the commonly used options are listed

-isNative: false, // It is not a native event, that is, our custom event.
+isNative: false, // not a native event — this is custom

-// If your custom event has callback parameters, be sure to write beforeEach to enhance the ts type prompt
+// If your custom event has callback parameters, use beforeEach for better TS type hints.

 beforeEach(player: Player, health: number) {